 the variable placeholder overrides for this launch.

-All variable overrides must have String
+All variable overrides must have String keys

-and the values must be String
+and the values must be String,

-or BigDecimal
+Boolean or BigDecimal for

-is not permitted in the
+numbers.
+The value null is not permitted in the

 map.